codeispoetry/sharepicgenerator/README.md

 - ttf-file should go to fonts-folder
 - create woff2 with ``woff2_compress <font.ttf>`` and move it to assets/fonts
 - add font-face in fonts.scss
-- upload font to server
+- upload font to server to /usr/share/fonts

 # Setup picture gallery
 1. The structure in tenants/federal/pictures/img needs to be